biomaglab/signalhunter/README.md

-Signal Hunter is na open-source and free software developed using
+Signal Hunter is an open-source and free software developed using
 MATLAB 2014 (Mathworks, Natick, USA) for electrophysiological signal
 analysis.
 Research groups lack software that allows assisted processing and
 automatic tools to analyze electroencephalography (EEG) and